evilja/neocrystal/README.md

 This application is written in Rustlang.

+binary:

+look up to releases and use the latest one. you need a music/ folder at binary location.

+compile:

 You need libalsa(-devel) + ncurses from your package manager.

 You can compile it with "cargo build" (rust compiler)

 Current keybindings: you can change all keybinds to something useless using the consts in crystal_manager.rs